 This is the second of my Corn Stalk Decor Series.
-It all began with these cute topiaries and wanting to create budget-friendly fall decor.
+It all began with cute corn husk topiaries and wanting to create budget-friendly fall decor.

 If you can get your corn stalks for free, you can decorate your whole home this fall on a dime.